auth0/docs/articles/libraries/auth0-swift/index.md

 ## Management API

 The Management API provides functionality that allows you to link and unlink separate user accounts from different providers, tying them to a single profile (Read more about [Linking Accounts](/link-accounts) with Auth0).
-It also allows you to update user metadata.
+It also allows you to retrieve and update the user metadata.

 #### Linking users